visgl/deck.gl/docs/developer-guide/tips-and-tricks.md

 ## Rendering Tips

-## Per Layer Controlling WebGL parameters
+## Per Layer Control of WebGL parameters

 The base `Layer` class (which is inherited by all layers) supports a `parameters` property that allows applications to specify the state of WebGL parameters such as blending mode, depth testing etc. This can provide signigicant extra control over rendering rendering.